 The Fall 2018 National Championship is headed to Barefoot Resort in Myrtle Beach, where 224 of the top club golfers across the country will test their skills.

 Grand Canyon University took home the National Championship trophy during the Spring 2018 championship and will be looking to defend its title.

 The Fall 2018 National invitational will give 120 club golfers the chance to compete on a national stage,

 with a trip to the Spring 2019 National Championship on the line for the winner.

 Players and teams that compete in only one regional tournament will be eligible to qualify.

-My name is Ian Martin and I'm currently a Junior at the University of Michigan.
+My name is Ian Martin and I'm a Senior at the University of Michigan.
 I'm from Saline, MI and I've been playing golf for as long as I can remember.
-My major is Communications and I am interested in Marketing/Advertising and hope to find a job within the Golf Industry in the near future.
+My major is Communications and I am interested in Marketing/Advertising and hope to find a job within the Golf Industry after graduation.